Otbivnoe/Otbivnoe.github.io/_drafts/dynamic-type.md

 #### Accessibility Inspector

 The old best friend located at **Xcode > Open Developer Tool**.
-Great to know that you can't only change settings for the Simulator, but also for any connected iOS device.
+Great to know you not only can change this settings for the Simulator, but also for any connected iOS device

 <img class="centered post-img" srcset="/assets/img/articles/dynamic-type/accessibility_inspector.png" alt="Screenshot of Xcode Accessibility Inspector">